scaleoutsean/eseries-perf-analyzer/FAQ.md

 # HELP eseries_snapshot_schedule_schedule_start_date Snapshot schedule info - schedule_start_date
 ```

+### How to scrape multiple Collector instances from Victoria Metrics?

+Update `./vm/prometheus.yml`, rebuild, and restart `vm` service.
+You should also be able to do it in the UI or using their API/CLI.

+### I've generated TLS certificates but my client still says it's untrusted

+The browser does not trust self-created CA certificates.
+You need to import it or - even better - use own CA to generate TLS certificates for EPA containers.

 ## EPA 3

 ### Is EPA 3 still maintained?

 Yes.
 Bug reports are accepted and issues will be worked on, although it's really maintenance-free.
-Just update 3rd party dependencies in ./epa/collector/requirements.txt and rebuild.
-EPA 3 seems to work fine with SANtricity 12, but if anyone notices a bug related to SANtricty 12 differences, it will be fixed.
+Just update 3rd party dependencies in `./epa/collector/requirements.txt` and rebuild.
+EPA 3 seems to work fine with SANtricity 12, but if anyone notices and reports a bug related to SANtricty 12 differences, it will be fixed.

 ### Why do I need to fill in so many details in Collector's YAML file?